ipfs/infra/sprintbot/README.md

 To start, run `start_forever.sh`, which includes the environmental variables needed by the scripts.

+The GitHub user [@ipfs-helper](https://github.com/ipfs-helper) was created to make these tasks easier.

 ### [sprint-helper](https://github.com/ipfs/sprint-helper)

 This is the IRC sprintbot that is used to announce our sprints.
 It is run by using `node-cron` and `forever`.
 The entry point is `irc.js`.